anuragambuja/data-engineering-dbt/README.md

 * In this example, the default value for `is_test_run` is `true`; in the absence of a variable definition either on the `dbt_project.yml` file or when running the project, then `is_test_run` would be `true`.
 * Since we passed the value `false` when runnning `dbt build`, then the `if` statement would evaluate to `false` and the code within would not run.

+> ## Analyses
+- Analyses are .sql files that live in the `analyses` folder.
+- Analyses will not be run with dbt run like models.
+However, you can still compile these from Jinja-SQL to pure SQL using dbt compile.
+These will compile to the target folder.
+- Analyses are useful for training queries, one-off queries, and audits

 > ## Deployment